CZ-NIC/knot/doc/man_knsupdate.rst

   Displays the last answer from the server.

 **debug**
   Enable debugging.
-This command has the same meaning as program option **-d**.
+This command has the same meaning as the **-d** program option.

 **quit**
   Quit the program.